-Both the annual meeting and the worldwide community are steadily growing: 1,200 classical music professionals from more than 45 countries attended Classical:NEXT 2017 in Rotterdam last year, the corresponding year-round online platform C:N NET features more than 4,000 contacts.
+Both the annual meeting and the worldwide community are steadily growing: 1,300 classical music professionals from more than 45 countries attended Classical:NEXT 2019 in Rotterdam, the corresponding year-round online platform C:N NET features more than 5,000 contacts.
 The community’s members are cultural multipliers ranging from grass-roots DIYers to established institutions such as Carnegie Hall, Lucerne Festival, Deutsche Grammophon, Orchestras Canada, Association of British Orchestras, Naxos, Southbank Centre and many more.

 Established in 2011, SOTX provides professionals with an unparalleled access point to both China's flourishing music scene and the international industry.
 The SOTX conference 2016 saw 1000 delegates from 120 companies and 25 countries and a big majority of China's dynamic music scene attending.
 It affirmed itself as the leading gateway between China and the international music world.

 SOTX Fest takes place in various clubs and venues, and has enjoyed a growing interest not only from artists (Chinese and internationals) but also from the local audience.

 WOMEX Academy is our homemade initiative, which trains and prepares artists and other music professionals to access international circuits and markets.